K-and-R/developer-training-lineup/Level-0/00-Tools-of-the-Trade/Servers.md

 it is usually done in a different coding language.
 PHP, Ruby, or Python are examples languages that are commonly used for back end coding.

+### Parts of the Back End

+The first part of the back end is the `server`.
+What is a server?
+It is a computer that is optimized to "listen" for requests from clients.
+Your computer could be used as a server.
+The difference is, you have all kinds of different apps, pictures, music, personal files, etc. The server does not have these things.
+It only has the application you are contacting.
+They arw called `servers` because they serve client (user) requests.
+It should be taken into consideration that it is not only users that are clients of servers. *Any* request from anything is considered a `client`.
+Sometimes other can make requests of servers.
+Whatever, or whoever, is making the request is the `client`.
+Anything that responds to requests is a `server`.
+Sometimes the server is not necessarily a physical machine.
+It's not important to distinguish between each of the various types of servers right now.
+The main point here is `clients` make requests. `Servers` respond to requests.

+The next part of the back-end is the application itself.
+This is the actual computer program that is running on the server.
+It listens for client requests, retrieves information from a database, and sends a response back to the client.

+Lastly, there is the database.
+A data base is a structured set of data held in a computer.
+It is a big storage facility that lives on a computer somewhere.
+It stores information in an organized system.
+Anything that you want your app to "remember" would be stored on a database.
+The database is a separate thing from the server.
+It might live on the server, but it exists as its own entity.

+Understanding the relationships between the server, application, and database is important.
+Understanding what these things are and how they relate to each other helps a lot when you start digging deeper into them.
+The server contains the application.
+The database may, or may not, live on the server.
+The app listens for requests.
+When a request is received, the app will likely make a request to the database for data.
+Then the database returns the data to the app.
+The app takes that data and prepares it to send.
+It will then send the data back to the client who made the request (This is not the user, but rather the users' browser ).
+The browser takes the data it has received and displays it to the user.

+This is ony intended to give a very broad overview of how the system works.
+Wherever it has been mentioned that a component *does* this or that it must be remembered that a developer had to write the code to enable that to happen.
+So when I say, *"...and then the thingamabob does this"* it means a human wrote instructions for the computer to carry out that task.
+None of this is automatic.
+There is code for sending a request.
+There is code to ask the database for data.
+There is code to formulate and send the data back.
+Computers can't do anything on their own.
+It requires a human to tell the computer what to do.